JuanGdelaCruz/GrobnerBasis/README.md

 # General description
 Library for computing Gröbner Basis in .NET using Buchberger´s algorithm.
 Includes sample application that checks if a given graph is k-colorable using the API.
-Developed for my bachelor´s project. (see http://oa.upm.es/63155/ ).
+Developed for my bachelor´s project (see http://oa.upm.es/63155/ ).

 # Usage example
 Given a polynomial ring in R with two variables, named *x* and *y*, that is *R[x,y]*.